UniMath/agda-unimath/src/commutative-algebra/products-radical-ideals-commutative-rings.lagda.md

-# Products of radical ideals in a commutative ring
+# Products of radical ideals of a commutative ring

 ```agda
 module commutative-algebra.products-radical-ideals-commutative-rings where